HardisonCo/.github/international/kazakhstan/kz-health/index.md

-# kz_Health - Kazakhstan Health Agency
+# kz-health - Kazakhstan Health Agency

 ## Ministry of Health of the Republic of Kazakhstan